OakesLab/AFT-Alignment_by_Fourier_Transform/Python_implementation/README.md

 # Example Usage

-Jupyter notebookd with examples are included in the repository.
-Example data can be found here (LINK TO DATA):
+Jupyter notebooks with examples are included in the repository.
+Example data can be found [here](https://doi.org/10.6084/m9.figshare.15326472.v1):

 The general approach is outlined below.